 Set up Workplace Analytics

 This article describes the steps that are required to set up and configure Workplace Analytics.
-Although the Office 365 admin and the Workplace Analytics admin perform most of these steps, others in your organization help make decisions that relate to setup.
+Although the Microsoft 365 admin and the Workplace Analytics admin perform most of these steps, others in your organization help make decisions that relate to setup.
 For more information, see Determine key personas and roles for implementation.

 - Workplace Analytics admin does most of the work and is the person referred to in the steps as "you."

-- Office 365 admin assigns licenses and roles in Step 2.
+- Microsoft 365 admin assigns licenses and roles in Step 2.